 How Do Anti-inflammatories, or NSAIDs, Differ From Acetaminophen?

-Inflammation is a common feature of many chronic conditions as well as injuries.
+Inflammation is a common feature of many chronic conditions and injuries.
 NSAIDs reduce the level of certain chemicals called prostaglandins that are involved in inflammation.
 Treatment with NSAIDs can lead to less swelling and less pain.

 What Are Some Examples of NSAIDs?